maubuz/2W6-Notes/docs/wk5/wk5_1_lists_reset.md

 <br>

-> If these default values are not desired (most cases), you must override them manually.
+> If these default values are not desired (most cases), you must override them manually (see CSS Reset below).

 <br>

 # Lists & Navigation Bars

-> Its good practice to use list-items in a navigation bar by resetting default values.

 HTML List elements are used as navigation bars because they offer a range of semantic advantages: